PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter9.md

    Note: Derived requirements may address conditions, such as:

-   a.
-Specific constraints to ensure that functions of a higher design assurance level can withstand anomalies of functions of a lower design assurance level as seen at the interface of the function with the lower design assurance level.
+   1. Specific constraints to ensure that functions of a higher design assurance level can withstand anomalies of functions of a lower design assurance level as seen at the interface of the function with the lower design assurance level.

-   b.
-The range of data inputs considering typical and full-scale data values as well as the high and low states of bits in data words or control registers.
+   2. The range of data inputs considering typical and full-scale data values as well as the high and low states of bits in data words or control registers.

-   c.
-Power-up reset or other reset states.
+   3. Power-up reset or other reset states.

-   d.
-Supply voltage and current demands.
+   4. Supply voltage and current demands.

-   e.
-Performance of time-related functions, such as filters, integrators and delays.
+   5. Performance of time-related functions, such as filters, integrators and delays.

-   f.
-State machine transitions that are possible, whether they are anticipated or not.
+   6. State machine transitions that are possible, whether they are anticipated or not.

-   g.
-Signal timing relationships or electrical conditions under normal and worst-case conditions.
+   7. Signal timing relationships or electrical conditions under normal and worst-case conditions.

-   h.
-Signal noise and cross-talk.
+   8. Signal noise and cross-talk.

-   i.
-Signal glitches in asynchronous logic circuits.
+   9. Signal glitches in asynchronous logic circuits.

-   j.
-Specific constraints to control unused functions.
+   10. Specific constraints to control unused functions.

 5. Derived requirements should be fed back to the SSA process so that the effects on the system requirements can be assessed.